-Particulars Fiscal 2023 Fiscal 2022 Fiscal 2021 Net cash from Investing Activities 22.57 -32.37 25.48 Net cash from Financing Activities -60.07 20.69 -45.77
+Particulars 31.08.2023 Fiscal 2023 Fiscal 2022 Fiscal 2021 Net cash from Operations -231.24 110.84 27.28 13.91 Net cash from Investing Activities 9.89 22.57 -32.37 25.48 Net cash from Financing Activities 177.95 -60.07 20.69 -45.77

 Cash flow of a company is a key indicator to show the extent of cash generated from operations to meet its capital expenditure, pay dividends, repay loans, and make new investments without raising finance from external resources.
 Such negative cash flows lead to a net decrease in cash and cash equivalents.
 Any negative cash flow in future could adversely affect our operations and financial conditions and the trading price of our Equity Shares.
-For further details, please refer "Financial Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 111 and 135, respectively.
+For further details, please refer "Financial Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 114 and 138, respectively.

-25. Our Company has availed certain unsecured loans that are recallable by the lenders at any time.
+29. Our Company has availed certain unsecured loans that are recallable by the lenders at any time.

-As on March 31, 2023, our Company has availed certain unsecured loans from Directors that are recallable on demand by our lenders.
-The total amount of outstanding as on March 31, 2023 is ₹ 39.47 Lakhs.
-For further details of these unsecured loans, refer "Financial Indebtedness" on page 143.
+As on August 31, 2023, our Company has availed certain unsecured loans from Directors that are recallable on demand by our lenders.
+The total amount of outstanding as on August 31, 2023 is ₹ 32.87 Lakhs.
+For further details of these unsecured loans, refer "Financial Indebtedness" on page 147.
 In case of any demand from our lenders for repayment of such unsecured loans, the resultant cash outgo, may adversely affect our business operations and financial position of our Company.